tobiipro/prosdk-addons-python/README.md

         time.sleep(0.5)
 ```

-Next just call the compute method to obtain the calibration validation object.
+Next, just call the compute method to obtain the calibration validation result object.

 ```
 calibration_result = calib.compute()
 ```

-Now the calibration result should be available for inspection.
+Now the calibration validation result should be available for inspection.

 More information about the calibration validation result can be found in the [CalibrationValidationResult](./source/ScreenBasedCalibrationValidation.py) class.

 If the result is satisfactory then the only thing left to do is to leave validation mode.
-This action will clear all the data collected in the current validation session and will stop the gaze data collection
+This action will clear all the data collected in the current validation session and stop the gaze data collection
 from the tracker.

 ```